FNNDSC/pftel-client/README.md

 # pftel-client
-A client library for accessing pftel
+A client library for accessing a `pftel` telemetry server, typically in the context of ChRIS workflow execution.
+Most use cases are POSTing log information to the remote server.

 ## Usage
 First, create a client: